hujhax/austin-improv-wiki/Showdown.md

 ***Showdown*** was a serialized narrative longform Western that ran as a mainstage show at [[Salvage Vanguard Theater]].

+## Summary
 The show was set in the fictional town of Showdown in the Republic of Texas in the early 19<sup>th</sup> century.

+Its story was characterized by brutal violence, civic instability, and near-constant tension.

 ## Cast
 * Tobias, Sam Johnson -- [[Andreas Fabis]]